vitessio/website/content/en/docs/23.0/user-guides/operating-vitess/backup-and-restore/creating-a-backup.md

 Fixes:

 	* Ensure the xtrabackup binary is in the $PATH for the $USER running vttablet
-	* Alternatively, set --xtrabackup_root_path on vttablet provide path to xtrabackup/xbstream binaries via vtctld and vttablet flags
+	* Alternatively, set --xtrabackup-root-path on vttablet provide path to xtrabackup/xbstream binaries via vtctld and vttablet flags

 __Tar format no longer supported in 8.0:__